piotrekgelert/radio-mp3-player/README.md

 </p>

 ### notes
+FFmpeg is required for this program to work correctly.
 - mp3 player
     - songs can be added by one or from folder
     - informations about songs are taken from tags, if not available from title of the file
+    - songs are played with help of multithreading, thanks to what are light for the system
 - online radio
-    - radio is played in threads to not interfere with program thanks to what is not heavy for the system
+    - radio is played with help of multithreading
     - choice of 20 the most popular radiostations in Ireland